‘Hate Just Hides’: Biden Vows to Take on Systematic Racism

-The former vice president offered emotional support and promised bold action during an in-person discussion with black leaders in Delaware and a subsequent virtual meeting with big-city mayors who are grappling with racial tensions and frustrated by a lack of federal support.
+The presumptive Democratic presidential nominee offered emotional support and promised bold action during an in-person discussion with black leaders in Delaware and a subsequent virtual meeting with big-city mayors who are grappling with racial tensions and frustrated by a lack of federal support.

 “Hate just hides.
 It doesn’t go away, and when you have somebody in power who breathes oxygen into the hate under the rocks, it comes out from under the rocks,” Biden told more than a dozen African American leaders gathered at a church in downtown Wilmington, his face mask lowered around his chin as he spoke.

 Without offering specifics, he promised to “deal with institutional racism” and set up a police oversight body in his first 100 days in office, if elected.
-Biden also said he'd be releasing an economic plan focused on education, housing and “access to capital" and investments, especially for minority Americans, later this month.
+The former vice president also said he'd be releasing an economic plan focused on education, housing and “access to capital" and investments, especially for minority Americans, later this month.

 “I really do believe that the blinders have been taken off.
 I think this tidal wave is moving,” Biden told the mayors of Atlanta, Chicago, Los Angeles and St. Paul, Minnesota.
 “I realize we’ve got to do something big, we can do it, and everyone will benefit from it.”

-Biden has struggled in recent weeks to be heard from his makeshift home TV studio over the noise of dueling national crises.
-But after another night of violent protests, he ventured out into public for the second time in two days and just the third time since the pandemic arrived in mid March.
+Largely sheltering in place amid the coronavirus, Biden has struggled in recent weeks to be heard from his makeshift home TV studio over the noise of dueling national crises.
+But after another night of violent protests, he ventured out into public for the second time in two days and just the third time since the pandemic arrived in mid-March.

 His hopeful and collaborative approach marked a sharp contrast to that of President Donald Trump, who has made little effort to unify the country.
 The Republican president slammed governors as “weak” during a video teleconference on Monday and demanded tougher crackdowns on protesters.
 Trump also lashed out at Biden on Twitter, writing that “Sleepy Joe Biden’s people are so Radical Left that they are working to get the Anarchists out of jail, and probably more.”